ucbepic/docetl/README.md

 - `blocking_threshold`: Embedding similarity threshold for considering entries as potential matches.
 - `blocking_conditions`: List of conditions for initial blocking.
 - `input`: Specifies the schema or keys to subselect from each item to pass into the prompts.
 If omitted, all keys from the input items will be used.
+- `embedding_batch_size`: The number of entries to send to the embedding model at a time.
+- `compare_batch_size`: The number of entity pairs processed in each batch during the comparison phase.
+Increasing the batch size may improve overall speed but will increase memory usage.
+Decreasing it will reduce memory usage but may slightly increase total processing time due to increased overhead.

 Example: